 As we mentioned before the residence contains the huge lands.
 While exploring the area you will find many interesting spots along the way.
 One of them is a small private zoo.
 Apart from the obvious reasons of having such a thing, it had also one more practical side – Yanukovych was rearing animals get meat from a reliable source.
 He was scared of potential poisoning, which might be arranged by his opponents and eating only own animals allowed him to minimize the risk.

 Across the lands President built a golf course and a big garage for his cars.
-Now the garage is run as a museum of his cars and the entrance is charged extra 30 UAH.
+Now the garage is run as a museum of his cars and the entrance costs extra 30 UAH.
 However you will find only a piece of his collection there (mainly classic models and helicopters) as Yanukovych took the best cars out when he was leaving Mezhyhirya.

 By the bank of Dnieper you’ll find a monumental ship (galleon) which was restyled to be a restaurant where Yanukovych was organizing parties for his friends.